-ArcGIS Analytics for IoT ingests data into real-time and big data analytics using feeds or data sources.
-A feed is a real-time stream of data whereas a data source loads static or near real-time data.
-For more information, see What is a feed? and What is a data source?
+ArcGIS Velocity ingests data for real-time and big data analytics using feeds or data sources.
+A feed is a real-time stream of data; a data source loads static or near real-time data once when the real-time analytic starts, making it available for rapid joins, enrichment, and geofencing.
+For more information, see Work with feeds and Work with data sources.

-Analytics for IoT provides a streamlined and contextual workflow designed around optimizing user experience when configuring input data in a feed or data source.
+Velocity provides a streamlined and contextual workflow to optimize the user experience when configuring input data from a feed or data source.
 This configuration workflow is common across the various feed and source types.

-The first step when configuring any feed or data source is to define the required connection and configuration properties so that Analytics for IoT can connect to the data.
-The properties available vary depending upon the feed or data source type selected.
+The first step when configuring a feed or data source is to define the required connection and configuration parameters so that Velocity can connect to the data.
+The available parameters depend on the feed or data source type.

-For example, when configuring a Kafka feed, simply enter the Broker and Topic to connect to the data.
-Alternatively, when configuring an Amazon S3 data source, you must enter all relevant connection properties in order to establish a successful connection.
+For example, when configuring a Kafka feed, fill in the Broker and Topic parameters to connect to the data.
+When configuring an Amazon S3 data source, you must provide all relevant connection parameter values to establish a successful connection.

-In the next step, Analytics for IoT validates the connection using the configuration properties provided.
-Then Analytics for IoT attempts to sample the data and derive the schema of the data.
-If the connection is not successful and data is not successfully derived, update the configuration properties accordingly and try again.
+Next, Velocity validates the connection using the configuration parameters provided.
+Then Velocity attempts to sample the data and derive the schema of the data.
+If the connection is not successful and data is not successfully derived, update the configuration parameters accordingly and try again.

 The Confirm Schema step displays the returned schema as well as a sample of the data.
-Depending on the format of the data, additional properties are exposed to adjust data parsing into a valid schema.
+Depending on the data format, additional parameters are available to adjust data parsing to a valid schema.

-On the Confirm Schema step, you can review and adjust the field names, field types, and data formats.
-Additionally, you can derive the data again to acquire new samples or derive schema after adjustments to the data format or data format properties.
-This ensures Analytics for IoT understands the format of the data being ingested by the feed or data source.
+For the Confirm Schema step, you can review and adjust the field names, field types, and data formats.
+Additionally, you can derive the data again to acquire new samples or derive schema after adjustments to the data format or the data format parameters.
+This ensures that Velocity can identify the format of the data being ingested by the feed or data source.

 Automatic sampling and schema derivation

-On the Confirm Schema step, Analytics for IoT connects to your specified feed or data source using the specified connection and configuration properties you set in the previous step and retrieves sample data.
+For the Confirm Schema step, Velocity connects to the specified feed or data source using the connection and configuration parameters you set in the previous step and retrieves sample data.

-From the sample of data, Analytics for IoT automatically derives the data format and the schema of the which consists of the field names and field types.
-For some data formats, geometry and datetime key fields are also identified.
+From the sample data, Velocity automatically derives the data format and the schema, which consists of the field names and field types.
+For some data formats, geometry and date and time key fields are also identified.

-Analytics for IoT displays field types and field names as identified by schema derivation based off the acquired data sample.
+Velocity displays field types and field names as identified by schema derivation based on the acquired data sample.

-- Use the drop-down to the left of a field name to change the field type.
+- Use the drop-down arrow next to the field name to change the field type.

-- Note that, you cannot change field types when using certain feed or data source types such as feature layer feeds or data sources.
+- You cannot change field types when using certain feed or data source types such as feature layer feeds or data sources.

-- Any field type can be changed to a String.
-However, you cannot change a string field containing letters to an Integer, doing so would cause an error on data ingestion.
+- Any field type can be changed to a string type field; however, if you attempt to change a string type field containing letters to an integer type field, an error occurs during data ingestion.

 - Changing fields from a float type (Float32 or Float64) to an integer type (Int32 or Int64) is not recommended.
 Changing field types is not intended for on-the-fly conversion of numerical values.
 For some formats, downgrading from a float to an integer can cause the value to be skipped entirely.